-Guaranteed Emergency Credit Line (GECL) Extension of 540 lacs is sanctioned by HDFC Bank by way of Working Capital Term Loan(WCTL) in the month of January,2022.
-There is a Principal Moratorium of 24 Months and the Principal repayment starts in the Month of January,2024.
-The loan is secured by personal guarantee of Directors, Corporate Guarantee of Holding Company and an Exclusive charge on entire Current Assets and Fixed Assets of the Company.
-It is also Secured by certain Fixed assets of the Holding Company.
-The Loan is repayable in 36 equal Monthly instalments starting from January, 2024 and carries a floating interest rate.
-The Principal repayable during FY 2023-24 amounting to 12.82 lacs is classified under Current Maturities of Long Term Debt-Note: 20.
+Guaranteed Emergency Credit Line (GECL) Extension of Rs.540 lacs is sanctioned by HDFC Bank by way of Working Capital Term Loan(WCTL) in the month of January,2022.
+There is a Principal Moratorium and the Principal repayment starts in the Month of March,2024.
+The Loan is repayable in 37 Monthly instalments starting from March,2024.
+The Principal repayable during FY 2024-25 amounting to Rs.161.79 lacs is classified under Current Maturities of Long Term Debt-Note:20.